WCTTL LEAGUE RULES

 (c) One point per set, making a total of ten points, shall be awarded for each match.
 Each team shall score one point for each set it wins.

 (d) All club premises shall be open and ready for play by 6.45pm.
 All matches shall commence by 7.00pm.
 If the home team is not represented at the match venue by 7.00pm, the opposing team in each case may register a complaint in accordance with Rule 18, but shall not refuse to play the match.
 The home team shall have practice time prior to 6.50pm, and the away team shall have practice time from 6.50pm to 7.00pm.
 Should either team not be present at those times, practice time shall be forfeited.
 For valid reasons only, should a club be unable to access its premises by 6.45pm, it shall be able to request a later commencement time.
 This should be notified to the League via the relevant entry forms at the commencement of each season.
 The away team shall not have the power to refuse any request for a later match start time under these circumstances, which must be agreed by the League Committee.
-A minimum of two players shall be present in any one team by 8pm to constitute a legitimate fixture If the third player has not arrived by 8.30pm, then that player shall forfeit his games to the opposing team, unless his late arrival has been already agreed upon by the respective team captains.
+A minimum of two players shall be present in any one team within 30 minutes of the start time to constitute a legitimate fixture.
+If the third player has not arrived by 8.30pm, then that player shall forfeit his games to the opposing team, unless his late arrival has been already agreed upon by the respective team captains.

 (f) The team captains shall exchange the names of their players and their order of playing before any match shall start.
 The sets shall then be played in the following order: 1 v 1 2 v 2 3 v 3 1 v 2 2 v 3 3 v 1 1 v 3 2 v 1 3 v 2 doubles.
 In the case of a team playing a match on more than one table, the above order shall be adhered to as far as possible, although no player shall be obliged to play twice in succession.